-For students entering Fall 2018 and after, enrollment requirements for Pomeroy College of Nursing at Crouse Hospital include completion of a background check for all accepted students.
+Enrollment requirements for Pomeroy College of Nursing at Crouse Hospital include completion of a background check for all accepted students.
 Background checks are standard for health care employment to ensure the safety and welfare of all patients and employees.
 To comply with these requirements, PCON requires all students to obtain a criminal background check.